Introduction to Brainstorming Sessions

 Brainstorming like a CEO means you think like a CEO instead of thinking like an employee of the organization.

 Here enters the CEO.
-She knows exactly what to do in a given situation (may not be always).
+She knows exactly what to do in a given situation (which may not always be).
 But she is willing to solve a problem as fast as possible.
 She is willing.
 She is motivated.
 She is in charge of not how she will earn more compensation for her herself but how she will generate more ideas to solve the problems.

-As a result, when you would be in a brainstorm session, you won’t feel like it’s a waste of time or boring.
+As a result, when you would be in a brainstorming session, you won’t feel like it’s a waste of time or boring.
 You will participate and help other colleagues do the same.

-- Take charge: The most brainstorming sessions get wasted because the people involved in it are not participating in the sessions.
+- Take charge: Most brainstorming sessions get wasted because the people involved in them are not participating in the sessions.
 Why?
 They’re not willing.
 If you’re the one sitting in front of the conductor of the brainstorm session, ask about how she thinks the whole brainstorm session will go.
 Even if she has little or no plan, you can help her with your inputs.
 But make sure you don’t do this in front of others.
 Rather ask her separately.
 The best time is just before the brainstorm session begins.
 If you’re the conductor, don’t think you’re here to conduct the session.
-You’re not only conducting the session, but you’re also equally responsible to give the session a direction.
+You’re not only conducting the session, but you’re also equally responsible for giving the session a direction.
 If the brainstorm session is getting unexciting, it’s your fault.
 So, prepare for the session.
 Etch out a plan about how you would conduct the session.

 Image source: pixabay.com